Guest post by Michelle Shwarz, PhD

-This month’s guest post is written by Michelle Shwarz, MSEd, a trained mental health clinician and currently a 4th year doctoral student of Public Health at Temple University.
+This month’s guest post is by mental health clinician, Dr. Michelle Shwarz.
 Her research focus is on psychological aspects of PCOS.
-She is also the organizer of Philadelphia’s PCOS Meetup Support Group Michelle is not a dietitian.
+She is also the organizer of Philadelphia’s PCOS Meetup Support Group.
+Michelle is not a dietitian.
 Please consult a professional before making changes to your lifestyle.

 You’ve been diagnosed with PCOS and you’re doing everything you’re supposed to do.
 You’ve been eating right, increasing your physical activity, taking your medication regularly, and keeping your stress under control.
 Yet, you still don’t feel quite right.
 You’re moody and your PMS is—well let’s just say, we should avoid you for the next 5-7 days.
 You’re particularly tired even though you’re getting enough sleep.
 Your shoes are suddenly too small, your rings don’t fit, but your weight hasn’t changed.
 You notice that you’ve been getting headaches more often than normal.
 Maybe most importantly, you are unable to get pregnant.